Melissa Spicer

 I have fairly unique background, collaborating on a multitude of VFX heavy shows - from previs to onset principal photography, through to post production and project delivery.

-Due to my experience in the art dept, layout, compositing and show production depts, I understand the digital process from ingestion to final delivery.
+From experience working in the art, layout, compositing and show production depts, I understand the digital process from ingestion to delivery.

 This knowledge helps me to navigate complex VFX requirements, to best assist the digital teams achieve the desired result on screen.